 “Pork is a complete protein, which means it comes packed with all essential amino acids, more so than plant-based proteins.
 When you add pork to your meals, you feel fuller longer, which in turn can help lower post-meal glucose and insulin levels and assist in weight loss.”

 Raise your hand if you’d like to eat something that keeps you full longer (my hand is way up in the air).

-Years ago I worked for a company that built natural gas pipelines and we worked all over the country and one of my first jobs landed me in Iowa.
+Years ago, I worked for a company that built natural gas pipelines, and we worked all over the country.
+One of my first jobs landed me in Iowa.